 Thanksgiving doesn’t really have its own scheme, but kinda continues on Halloween’s.
 But when I see Thanksgiving, I see harvest time, the browns, the oranges, reds, golds… it’s just lovely without being overly intrusive and annoying.

 Of course, “Thanksgiving” and its color scheme are being shoved further back each year (ugh).
-Seriously, by the time December 1st rolls around, I am sick of Christmas.
-The reds and greens, fake snow and fake snowflakes are just annoying as hell after a while.
+Seriously, by the time December 1st rolls around, I am already sick of the reds, the dark greens, the white of fake snow and fake snowflakes.
+It’s just annoying as hell after a while.

 9. If you have a weird sense of humor, you might be in trouble

 I can summarize it this way.
 Think about practical jokes and pranks that happen with family and friends, then mix in the holidays:

 Play a daring prank at Halloween: great fun.

 Play a daring prank at Thanksgiving: family legend passed down for future Thanksgivings.

 Play a daring prank at Christmas: drinking, fist-fights, and/or divorce.

 8. The music, for better or worse.
 The damned music.